etiennedevaux/warksar/README.md

 Many images will be assigned an id so that they can be individually manipulated from CSS.

-### Logo Text Link
+### 7.2 Logo Text Link

 Changed logo text link to point to an internal anchor, ensuring that the link does not need to change if the root domain is changed with deployment to different services.

-### Browser Back Button
+### 7.3 Browser Back Button

 The site is a single file, divided into virutal pages, each of which is a div that is hidden or shown by a JavaScript routine.
 THis approach has many benefits that are discussed elsewhere, but was leaving the browser back button empty.
 This has been resolved by adding a Javascript line of code to insert an address to the back button, adding anchors at the top of each virtual page and detecting 'onhashchange' events.

-### Carousel Headings and Captions
+### 7.4 Carousel Headings and Captions

 User feedback suggested that the captions and headings for the carousel should blend more seamlessley into the background photos.
 A gradient background colour was used to achieve this.

-### Bootstrap Burger menu opening dropdown at breakpoint
+### 7.5 Bootstrap Burger menu opening dropdown at breakpoint

 The core bootstrap does this as toggle.
 Occasionally that can get out of sync, so the body element has an onload option to ensure that it remains synced when the page is loaded or reloaded.

-### Items going over header and footer when scrolled
+### 7.6  Items going over header and footer when scrolled

+The header and footer were originally set with a z-index of 2.
+However some other content items had z-index values that were higher.
+The z-index of footer and header were set to 10, so that all other items can come below them as they scroll.
+This approach also enables a user to see when there are items beneath the translucent header and footer, inviting them to scroll.

-### Bottom row of Gallery images
+### 7.7 Bottom row of Gallery images

 The bottom row of gallery images end at different points as the images are, by design, of different lengths.
 The overall mosaic effect is effective and provides a different perspective of hte work of the organisation.
 But the bottom layer looked untidy.
 Two key things have been done, firstly the background imaged was switched from a blurred image to one that comes from a blur into focus.
 Secondly the external margin to ensure that other pages can scroll clear of the translucent footer, was removed.
 The overall effect is now far more aesthetic.

-### Scrolling above footer

-### Additional breakpoints
+### 7.8 Additional breakpoints

-### Size of media files
+### 7.9 Size of media files

-### Image and Media Management and Manipulation

-### Background Image

-This site is using a single page of html, with sections being hidden and shown via a simple JavaScript routine.
-This approach provides many advantages, particularly around performance and re-use of content.

-Some of the user feedback is for the site background image to only appear in the 'Call to Action' home section.
-Having the background image as a separate div keeps it out of the content flow, so making other changes easier.

-To provide the user requirement the div now has an additional class that makes it easy to switch it off and on with a small change to the existing Javascript.

-## Testing and Quality Assurance
+## 8 Testing and Quality Assurance

-### Systematic Testing
+### 8.1 Systematic Testing

 Systematic testing involves checking each menu option from left to right, including drop-down options.
 The left to right pattern helps to reduce the risk of options being overlooked.